-The waterways and rivers of the District are part of an overall natural system and contribute to the green infrastructure that cools and greens the District.
-The District's waterways support groundwater-dependant ecosystems, which benefit from continuing protection and management.
+The waterways and rivers of the Central City District are part of an overall natural system and contribute to the green infrastructure that cools and greens the District.
+The District's waterways support coastal, marine and groundwater-dependent ecosystems, which benefit from continuing protection and management.
 They support threatened ecological communities and accommodate the disposal of stormwater and wastewater.
-More than 75 per cent of the District's population lives within a kilometre of a waterway (many of these are intermittent), highlighting the role of waterways in creating a sense of place and connecting communities to the natural landscape, even within a relatively hot and dry landscape.
+More than 50 per cent of the District's population lives within a kilometre of a waterway, highlighting the role of waterways in creating a sense of place and connecting communities to the natural landscape.
+The District's catchments and waterways are shown in Figure 21.

 A legacy of historical land uses, contaminated land and groundwater, aged infrastructure and the pattern of urban development have impacted some of the District's waterways.
-Upper reaches of many waterways are healthy, while downstream stretches are affected by urbanisation, agriculture and water extraction.
-Other waterways, such as the Georges River, are in better health, provide habitat and are popular for swimming.
+Other waterways, such as Lake Parramatta, are in better health, provide habitat, are accessible and are popular for swimming.

-New development and investment in infrastructure provide an opportunity to improve the necessary health and quality of the District's waterways and riparian corridors, through improving public access to, and along, the foreshores; providing connected green space around the foreshores; conserving and celebrating cultural heritage; protecting and enhancing flora, fauna, and urban bushland; reducing erosion and sedimentation; improving bank stabilisation; promoting pervious surfaces; providing riparian vegetation buffers; and recovering and reinstating more natural conditions in highly modified waterways.
+New developments and investment in infrastructure provide opportunities to improve the necessary health and quality of the District's waterways, foreshores and riparian corridors, through improving public access to, and along, the foreshores; providing connected green space around the foreshores; conserving cultural heritage; protecting and enhancing flora, fauna, and urban bushland; reducing erosion and sedimentation; improving bank stabilisation; promoting pervious surfaces; providing riparian vegetation buffers; and recovering and reinstating more natural conditions in highly modified waterways.

 Enhancing community access to the waterways within the District should be prioritised.
-This includes access for swimmers and pedestrians as well as boats and other watercraft.
-The delivery of the Greater Sydney Green Grid connections (refer to Planning Priority W15) will enhance connections to the Hawkesbury-Nepean River and the Georges River.
+This includes access for pedestrians as well as boats and other watercraft.
+The delivery of the Greater Sydney Green Grid (refer to Planning Priority C16) will enhance connections to the Parramatta River, Duck River, South Creek and its tributaries.

-Legislation, policies and plans, are in place to improve the health of waterways and to manage water resources.
-For example, the Fisheries Management Act 1994 protects aquatic biodiversity and the Sydney Regional Environmental Plan No. 20 - Hawkesbury-Nepean River protects the Hawkesbury-Nepean River system by ensuring that the impacts of future land uses are considered in a regional context.
-The NSW Water Quality and River Flow Objectives identify the high-level goals for several catchments in the District.
-State agencies and councils also manage the health of waterways through planning and development decisions, environmental programs and the management of public land.
+Legislation, policies and plans are in place to improve the health of waterways and to manage water resources.
+For example, the Coastal Management Act 2016 integrates estuarine management and land use planning, the Fisheries Management Act 1994 protects aquatic biodiversity, and Sydney Regional Environmental Plan No.20 - Hawkesbury-Nepean River (1997) sets out planning considerations to protect the environment of the river system.
+NSW Water Quality and River Flow Objectives identify the high-level goals for several catchments in the District.
+State agencies and councils also manage the health of waterways through planning and development decisions, environmental programs and through the management of public land.

-The Metropolitan Water Plan 2017 is the NSW Government's plan to ensure there is sufficient water to meet the needs of the people and environment of Greater Sydney now and for the future.
-The NSW Government's WaterSmart Cities Program, will explore new ways to supply drinking water, and manage stormwater and wastewater in a more integrated, cost-effective and sustainable way.
+The Metropolitan Water Plan 2017 is the NSW Government's plan to ensure there is sufficient water to meet the needs of the people and environment of Greater Sydney, now and for the future.
+The WaterSmart Cities Program will explore new ways to supply drinking water, and manage stormwater and wastewater in a more integrated, cost-effective and sustainable way.